You are here

 Scott D. Jones

-Scott D. Jones has served as the Chief of Staff of the Colorado Department of Education since December 2022 where he leads the internal operations teams, the Strategic Recovery Office, and supports overall organizational strategy.
+Scott D. Jones has served as the Deputy Commissioner, Strategy since May 2024 (formerly as the Chief of Staff since December 2022) of the Colorado Department of Education where he leads the internal operations teams, the Strategic Recovery Office, and supports overall organizational strategy.
 He joined CDE as the Chief Strategic Recovery Officer in July 2021, bringing with him more than a decade of experience in education research, policy and administration.
 In this role, Scott lead the development and implementation of CDE’s cross-departmental COVID-19 education recovery plan in collaboration with other CDE leaders and staff in support of the state’s districts and schools as they recover from the impacts of the pandemic.

 Before joining CDE, Scott served as assistant director of budget management for the University of Colorado Boulder where he led the financial management of the campus’ response to the coronavirus pandemic including day-to-day supervision of almost $150 million In federal relief funds.
 Prior to that, he was the senior manager of strategic planning and chief of staff to the associate chief of academics for Denver Public Schools where he managed district-wide academic initiatives.
 Before that, he worked for Education Commission of the States and the Council of Chief State School Officers in leveraging education policy and research to expand access for all students to engage in a well-rounded education.